binhe22/pullword/README.md

 threshold: must be [0-1],  pull word with probability with threshold.

 ##output
-pullword will return a list.
+function pullword will return a list.

-is debug = 0, it will return a list of words;
+if debug = 0, it will return a list of words;
 ```
 [u'华中,u'华中科技'...]
 ```